ivan-kleshnin/unredux/docs/motivation.md

 tool (nothing is) and even provided some usage guides on that.
 Can't remember getting such an honest approach from Facebook or Google (see a section below).

-### Why not CalmmJS?
+### CalmmJS?

 CalmmJS is also very good.
-Conceptually, it's quite similar to what I'm trying to implement here, except that CalmmJS does not have reactive actions – just a reactive state.
-Nothing prevents you from adding them, of course, but we can reasonably discuss only the recommended/documented approaches.
-Otherwise we can say that nothing prevents us from turning Redux into CalmmJS (step by step) and drown in philosophy like "what makes X an x".
+Conceptually, it's quite similar to what I'm trying to implement here.
 What I don't like about CalmmJS is magic.
-They use a lot of magic, like auto-injections of observables into React components, or multiple high-level ad hoc reactive operators which seem foreign in Hello-World examples.
+They use quite a lot of magic, like auto-injections of observables into React components, or multiple high-level ad hoc reactive operators which seem foreign in Hello-World examples.

-Reading the code I can't help the feeling a lot of things are prematurely optimized and the end architecture would look very different without that.
-But may be it's just me.
-Vesa Karvonen is a TOP level engineer and I wouldn't like to underrate his works.
-They are well written, well documented and have a lot of insights.
-Highly recommended as well.
+Anyway, apart from the few things I don't like, CalmmJS is awesome.
+Maybe, the most of the "magic" is just a documentation problem.
+Vesa Karvonen is a TOP level engineer, his experience is much larger than mine, and I highly recommend his libraries and articles for thorough reviews.

-### Why not Facebook?
+### Facebook?

-For example, it's disgusting to see how Facebook promotes their `create-react-app` with the elements of psychology.
+It's disgusting to see how Facebook promotes their `create-react-app` with the elements of psychology.

 ```
 ?
 Are you sure you want to eject?
 This action is permanent. (y/N) y